Triptych, May–June 1973: Biographical context

 As Bacon's work moved from the extreme subject matter of his early paintings to portraits of friends in the mid-1960s, Dyer became a dominating presence in the artist's work.
-Bacon's treatment of his lover in these canvasses emphasises his subject's physicality while remaining uncharacteristically tender.
-More than any other of the artist's close friends portrayed during this period, Dyer came to feel inseparable from his effigies.
+Bacon's treatment of his lover in these canvases emphasises his subject's physicality while remaining uncharacteristically tender.
+More than any of the artist's close friends portrayed during this period, Dyer came to feel inseparable from his effigies.
 The paintings gave him stature, a raison d'être, and offered meaning to what Bacon described as Dyer's "brief interlude between life and death".
 Many critics have cited Dyer's portraits as favourites, including Michel Leiris and Lawrence Gowling.
 Yet as Dyer's novelty diminished within Bacon's circle of sophisticated intellectuals, the younger man became increasingly bitter and ill at ease.
 Although Dyer welcomed the attention the paintings brought him, he did not pretend to understand or even like them.
 "All that money an' I fink they're reely 'orrible", he observed with choked pride.
 He abandoned crime but soon descended into alcoholism.
 Bacon's money allowed Dyer to attract hangers-on who would accompany him on massive benders around London's Soho.
 Withdrawn and reserved when sober, Dyer was insuppressible when drunk, and would often attempt to "pull a Bacon" by buying large rounds and paying for expensive dinners for his wide circle.
 Dyer's erratic behaviour inevitably wore thin—with his cronies, with Bacon, and with Bacon's friends.
 Most of Bacon's art world associates regarded Dyer as a nuisance—an intrusion into the world of high culture to which their Bacon belonged.
 Dyer reacted by becoming increasingly needy and dependent.
 By 1971, he was drinking alone and was only in occasional contact with his former lover.